shubhendu-ghosh-DS/Julia/numerical-integration/README.md

 ![integration px](https://user-images.githubusercontent.com/77840111/151791506-cc8796b6-8a2d-45c2-8067-e19a2613c3e9.png)

-This is taken to be an approximation of the integral I
+This is taken to be an approximation of the integral mentioned above.

 Geometrically this is equivalent to replacing the area enclosed by the curve y = f(x) between the ordinates x = a and x = b by that of p(x).
 The approximation of _I_ is usually known as _numerical integration_ or _quadrature_.